nikocevicstefan/vllm-serve/README.md

 ## Contributing

 Contributions are welcome!
-Please check out our [contribution guidelines](CONTRIBUTING.md).
+Please feel free to submit a Pull Request.

 ## License